shuban-789/maglev/README.md

 Options:
         -h, Shows help menu for this command
-        -l, Sets up listener for a specified port --shell, spawns a specified shell
+        -l, Sets up listener for a specified port --shell, Spawns a specified shell
-        -c, Connects to a server based on a specified address and port
+        -c, Connects to a server based on a specified address and port -s, List all nll online processes cnnected to the network --proto, Outputs the specified protocol

 Format:
         ./bluefox -h